erpnext/foundation/foundation/www/stories/sapcon.md

 #### What modules did you end up using?
 And how?

-Stock, Manufacturing, Selling, CRM, Buying, Accounts, in that order.
+Stock, Manufacturing, Selling, CRM, Buying, Accounting, in that order.

 #### What are the best things about ERPNext?